 The image below shows a few characteristics that define a small business entrepreneurship.
 They generally have few employees, and have revenue capabilities of <$7.5Mn revenue.
 Most small businesses earn significantly less than that.
 However, some outliers are capable of churning higher revenues.

-Some of the key characteristics of a small business are:
+Characteristics of a small business entrepreneurship

 - Funding: Self-funded or through loans, investments through friends and family etc. They don’t usually have an equity-based funding which is common in the startup world.